tomjenningss/microprofile-fallback/README.md

 The Open Liberty server started in **development mode** at the beginning of the guide and all the changes were automatically picked up.

-View the the system properties of your local JVM from the **inventory** service:
+Go back to the second terminal window you opened and view the the system properties of your local JVM from the **inventory** service:

 `curl http://localhost:9080/inventory/systems/localhost`